How to Use Overlearning to Improve Learning

 3R strategy

 An often-effective overlearning strategy is the 3R strategy, which stands for Read-Recite-Review.
 With this strategy, you will read the initial text before reciting the information out loud.
 By reciting the information, you are using active memory, which helps to process and store information.
 When you repeat the information, you may notice gaps in your recall or areas in which you need more confidence.
-Following reciting the information, go back and reread the text.
+After reciting the information, go back and reread the text.
 Rereading can help you find knowledge you missed and may deepen comprehension.
 Repeat the process a few times when learning new information.

 Study breaks between sessions.

 Spacing practice has been shown in research to improve recall of information and increase long-term retention.
 In one study conducted at the University of South Florida, researchers gave students either 10 math problems in one session or five math problems in two sessions one week apart.
-Students with distributed math problems scored higher on exams related to the problem material one and four weeks later.
+Students with distributed math problems scored higher on exams related to the problem material one and four weeks later [2].
 To better integrate knowledge and skills into your long-term memory, space your learning time as much as possible.
 Even a five-minute break can be beneficial to the retention of information.

 Continue practicing after mastery.